- Home

-The Boreal Forest – A Global Legacy explores the natural wealth of the Boreal forest, its biodiversity, economic value and social and cultural importance.
-The resource helps students of all ages learn about the Boreal forest by incorporating boreal information into a wide range of subject areas.
-Each lesson provides learning outcomes, an attention grabbing lesson opener as well as extension activities.
-The resource contains a series of eight lessons, for this review we take a look at lessons three, four, six and eight.
+This resource explores the natural wealth of the Boreal forest—its biodiversity, economic value, and social and cultural significance.
+It supports students of all ages in learning about the Boreal forest by integrating relevant information across a wide range of subject areas.
+Each lesson includes clear learning outcomes, an engaging opener, and optional extension activities.

 The following tool will allow you to explore the relevant curriculum matches for this resource.
 To start, select a province listed below.